elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/010-uses-for-modules.md

 ### Reflections

-In Issue 11, we'll be wrapping up with some even more specialized examples of using modules, showing how they can be used to build plugin systems as well as how they can be used as a replacement for monkey patching.
+In Issue 11, we'll wrap up with some even more specialized uses for modules, showing how they can be used to build plugin systems as well as how they can be used as a replacement for monkey patching.
 But before we close the books on today's lesson, I'd like to share some thoughts that were rattling around in the back of my mind while I was preparing this article.

 The techniques I've shown today can be useful in certain edge case scenarios where an ordinary class definition might not be the best tool to use.
-But upon reviewing my own code, I find that I use the first technique of creating function bags often but sparingly in each project, and the second technique of building singleton objects rarely and typically only for configuration systems.
+In my own code, I tend to use the first technique of creating function bags often but sparingly, and the second technique of building singleton objects rarely and typically only for configuration systems.

 Upon reflection, I wonder to myself whether the upsides of these techniques outweigh the cost of explaining them.
 I don't really have a definitive answer to that question, but it's really something I think about often.